grahampugh/run-munki-run/README.md

 # run-munki-run

-This is a one command Munki + MunkiWebAdmin2 + Munki-Do + Sal installation using [Docker].
+This is a simple Munki + MunkiWebAdmin2 + Munki-Do + Sal installation using [Docker].
 (You can choose whether you want MWA2 and/or Munki-Do in the settings).
 It also installs MunkiTools and AutoPkg on your machine and populates your repo with a few packages from AutoPkg.
 Finally, it creates a preconfigured Client Installer you can distribute to clients.

+---

 # Prerequisites
 1. [Docker for Mac][Docker] should be installed. *